betatim/TimsHome/content/pages/science.md

 analysis.
 Wrote the final paper and shepherded the paper through internal collaboration review.

-###Measurement of spin correlation in ttbar production using dilepton final states
+###Measurement of spin correlation in tt̅ production using dilepton final states

 [Phys.Lett.
 B702 (2011) 16-23][spin]